justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

     {% contentPageImage {
       src: "../../../assets/img/components/textarea/character-counter-empty.svg",
       width: "256px",
       alt: "An empty textarea component with a label and character counter on the right top.
-Counter shows that the is zero from fifty symbols."
+Counter shows that there is zero from fifty symbols."
     } %}
   {% endcontentItem %}
   {% contentItem %}